-The Roles of a Board of Board members The Board of Board members is the governing body of the organisation, and it holds the ultimate power and responsibility.
-Boards are made up of volunteers who have to set aside their personal interests giving their time and performing their duties for no payment.
+The Roles of a Board of Board members

+• The Board of Board members is the governing body of an organisation and it holds the ultimate power and responsibility.
+Boards are made up of volunteers who must set aside their personal interests giving their time and carrying out their duties for no payment.
+However, you should not be out of pocket financially for the work that you do.
 The organisation benefits from the objectivity such a board brings as well as the skills and experience of its members.
-However, volunteer members of the board should not be out of pocket financially for the work that is done on behalf of Healthwatch Rochdale.

-Board members and Management The success of Healthwatch Rochdale depends to a considerable extent on the way board members discharge their managerial responsibilities.
-Within Healthwatch Rochdale the day-to-day management is delegated to the Chief Executive Officer.
+Board members and Management

+The success of Healthwatch Rochdale depends to a large extent on the way board members discharge their managerial responsibilities.
+Within Healthwatch Rochdale the day to day management is delegated to the Chief Executive Officer.

 It is important that the focus of board membership should be on 'governance' rather than management.
-Governance is concentrating on setting policy and longer-term strategy, and monitoring and evaluation performance and progress.
+Governance is concentrating on setting policy and longer-term strategy and monitoring and evaluation performance and progress.

 The Board's duty is to act in the interest of the local population of the Borough of Rochdale.
-It should ensure that Healthwatch Rochdale has a clear direction and purpose and a sense of urgency to get on with the work it was established to do.
+It should ensure that Healthwatch Rochdale has a clear direction and purpose and a sense of urgency to get on with the work it was established to so.
 The Board's duty is to set the strategic direction Healthwatch Rochdale, ensuring that the organisation lives up to its shared vision, aims, and values.
 Board members will be responsible collectively for the governance and strategy of Healthwatch Rochdale.